JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 - Get a good language server, I currently use [nil](https://github.com/oxalica/nil) but [nixd](https://github.com/nix-community/nixd) is good too
   - Adds basic autocomplete (sometimes...)
   - Jump to def...
-- When you have a stack trace try to avoid the verbsoe stack trace at first, generally the issue is usally the first line of the trace or the last line
+- When you have a stack trace try to avoid the verbose stack trace at first, generally the issue is usually the first line of the trace or the last line